joceamayar/password-generator/README.md

 ## Usage

 The password generator allows users to create more secure passwords for their websites by incorporating diverse character sets and specifying the desired password length.
-This enhances the overall strength and complexity of the passwords, helping to protect sensitive information and reduce the risk of unauthorized access
+This enhances the overall strength and complexity of the passwords, helping to protect sensitive information and reduce the risk of unauthorized access.